 How to enable Secure Network in Edge step-by-step

 Enabling Edge Secure Network is straightforward, though the exact steps can vary slightly by version and platform.
-Here’s a general guide you can follow: Proton vpn edge extension
+Here’s a general guide you can follow: Does touch vpn work 2026

 - Open Microsoft Edge and click the three-dot menu in the upper-right corner.